Unimog: Etymology

-The name Unimog is an acronym for the German "Universal-Motor-Gerät", Gerät being the German word for a piece of equipment (also in the sense of device, machine, instrument, gear, apparatus).
-It was created by German engineer Hans Zabel, who made the note Universal-Motor-Gerät on one of the technical drawings for the Unimog.
-Later, the Universal-Motor-Gerät was shortened to the acronym Unimog.
-On 20 November 1946, the name Unimog was officially unveiled.
+The name Unimog is an abbreviation of the German "Universal-Motor-Gerät", Gerät being the German word for a piece of equipment (also in the sense of device, machine, instrument, gear, apparatus).
+It was created by German engineer Hans Zabel, who made the note Universal-Motor-Gerät on a technical drawing.
+Later, this was abbreviated to Unimog.
+The shortened name was officially unveiled on 20 November 1946.
 Since 1952, Unimog has been a brand of Daimler Truck.